 The facility is currently permitted to receive a maximum CCR to non-CCR waste ratio (by weight) of 1 to 9.
 This translates into an estimated annual weight of 51,650 tons of CCR material with an estimated daily maximum of 180 tons.
 These limits are defined in Section 1 of the current Operational Narrative shown on Sheet 32 of the Design and Operation (D&O) Plans.
-The CCR to non-CCR waste ratio limits were established by verifying that the facility's design can withstand the additional loads presented by the higher density of the CCR material.
-The basis of the design provided in the May 22, 2017 CCR Management Minor Modification was an overall waste mass density of 71.5 lb/CF. This density considers the elevated waste mass density with the introduction of the permitted upper limit of CCR into the waste stream.
+The CCR to non-CCR waste ratio limits were established by verifying that the facility's design is capable of withstanding the additional loads presented by the higher density CCR material.
+The basis of the design provided in the May 22, 2017 CCR Management Minor Modification was an overall waste mass density of 71.5 lb/CF. This density takes into account the elevated waste mass density with the introduction of the permitted upper limit of CCR into the waste stream.

-The CCR material received at this facility between January 1, 2020 and December 31, 2020 had a total recorded weight of 781 tons.
-During this same period, the facility received 577,790 tons of non-CCR waste which translates into an overall CCR to non-CCR waste ratio (by weight) of 1 to 740.
+The CCR material received at this facility between January 1, 2018 and December 31, 2018 had a total recorded weight of 5,526 tons.
+During this same period, the facility received 617,422 tons of non-CCR waste which translates into an overall CCR to non-CCR waste ratio (by weight) of 1 to 111.
 This ratio is below the upper limits established by the Operational Narrative and the facility's design calculations.
 Therefore, the presence of CCR material will not adversely affect the LF's global stability, base liner stability, leachate collection system capabilities or cause excessive base grade settlement.